-All library locations and services will close at 6 p.m. on Wednesday, 12/31, and will be closed Thursday, 1/1, for New Year's.
+All library locations and services will be closed Thursday, May 14, for a staff development day.

 Book clubs and kits